Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 num_workers
 """""""""""

 The question of how many workers to specify in ``num_workers`` is tricky.
-Here's a summary of some references, [`1 <https://discuss.pytorch.org/t/guidelines-for-assigning-num-workers-to-dataloader/813>`_], and our suggestions:
+Here's a summary of `some references <https://discuss.pytorch.org/t/guidelines-for-assigning-num-workers-to-dataloader/813>`_, and our suggestions:

 1. ``num_workers=0`` means ONLY the main process will load batches (that can be a bottleneck).
 2. ``num_workers=1`` means ONLY one worker (just not the main process) will load data but it will still be slow.
-3. The ``num_workers`` depends on the batch size and your machine.
+3. The performance of high ``num_workers`` depends on the batch size and your machine.
 4. A general place to start is to set ``num_workers`` equal to the number of CPU cores on that machine.
-You can get the number of CPU cores in python using `os.cpu_count()`, but note that depending on your batch size, you may overflow RAM memory.
+You can get the number of CPU cores in python using ``os.cpu_count()``, but note that depending on your batch size, you may overflow RAM memory.

 .. warning:: Increasing ``num_workers`` will ALSO increase your CPU memory consumption.